-TranscriptPad uses your device’s built-in Speech Recognition to sync video depositions.
+TranscriptPad uses on-device speech recognition to seamlessly sync legal video with transcript text.
 If you see a Speech Recognition error, follow these steps to resolve the issue.

 Allow TranscriptPad Access to Speech Recognition